As a freelancer, how do you save for the future when income does not come in regularly? I did, so you can actually do it, too.

 For the purpose of this article, we will talk about freelancers whose main source of income is doing freelance jobs every now and then.
 Like me.
 Like an electrician, a plumber, a writer, an artist, a designer, or such.
 I am not employed, I don’t have a business, and income is erratic and always ebbing, like the tides of a woman’s PMS.

 About 15 years ago, I left my job as a manager of a spa business.
+That was my last job.
 After a total of eight years as a salaried worker, talk about burnout from my highly stressful careers where I eat deadlines for breakfast, lunch, snacks, supper, and midnight nights.
 It was too much and the pay was not worth it.
 But it’s okay, I got a lot of training back then.

-Anyway, since then, I went freelance.
+Anyway, since then, I became a freelancer.
 That was 2002.
 I did not regret my decision nor do I desire to go back to the corporate world.
-And I am writing this because I know that there are people out there like me who cannot stand the rigors of a nine to five job and are well enjoying the present but have not prepared for their financial future.
+And I am writing this because I know that there are people out there like me who cannot stand the rigors of a nine to five job.
+Also, I know that there are people who are well enjoying the present but have not prepared for their financial future.

 So my income, to say the least, is not very stable.
 And since my work skills are not really a specialty, I cannot demand higher pay.
 Let’s say my income back then can be as low as P100 or as high as P50,000 at one time, depending on the job.
 But of course, the higher spectrum pays are few and far between.
 Sometimes, I have earnings daily.
 Sometimes, it’s once a month.
 You can never know.